Anxiety and stress are common struggles for teens. I’m sharing all of my tips to overcome stress & anxiety as teens using mindfulness…

-By the time we enter high school, a lot of us are already have anxiety or stress or both.
+By the time we enter high school, a lot of us already have anxiety or stress or both.

-Mindfulness teaches us how to live with awareness for all things, including our feelings of anxiety & mindfulness.
+Mindfulness teaches us how to live with awareness of all things, including our feelings of anxiety & mindfulness.
 In this blog, I’m sharing those tools with you so you can find more inner peace, calm, confidence, and presence in your teen life.
 Here’s how you can overcome anxiety & stress as teens using mindfulness!